Life as a Graduate Student

 PhD Candidate Russell Ledet is Grateful for Mentors

-PhD candidate Russell J. Ledet, who studies treatment-resistant prostate cancer in the Garabedian Lab, is grateful for the steadfast support, patience, and candor of faculty and staff at NYU Grossman School of Medicine’s Sackler Institute of Graduate Biomedical Sciences.
+PhD candidate Russell J. Ledet, who studies treatment-resistant prostate cancer in the Garabedian Lab, is grateful for the steadfast support, patience, and candor of faculty and staff at NYU Grossman School of Medicine’s Vilcek Institute of Graduate Biomedical Sciences.

 Russell arrived in New York City in 2013 after a nine-year career in U.S. naval intelligence, during which he completed undergraduate work in chemistry and biology at Southern University and A&M College in Baton Rouge, Louisiana.